Explosive judo on Day 2 of Hohhot Grand Prix, Japan tops medals table

-On Day 2 of the 2019 Hohhot Grand Prix current World Champion Saeid Mollaei of the Islamic Republic of Iran stole the show in the men’s -81kg category.
+On Day 2 of the 2019 Hohhot Grand Prix in China, current World Champion Saeid Mollaei of the Islamic Republic of Iran stole the show in the men’s -81kg category.

-In the final he would meet Sotaro Fujiwara of Japan; a rematch of the 2018 World Championship final was set to please the knowledgeable crowd here in Hohhot.
+In the final, he would meet Sotaro Fujiwara of Japan; a rematch of the 2018 World Championship final was set to please the knowledgeable crowd here in Hohhot.

 Mollaei powered his way to the top of the podium with an unorthodox hip throw, repeating last year’s victory.
 A display of friendship concluded an outstanding performance, with Mollaei our Man of the Day.